pauldambra/blog_source/_posts/2022-07-22-finger-post.md

 In ASP .Net I was a sign post for [feature folders](https://maestros.io/structure-by-type-vs-feature).
 In [flaccid scrum](https://martinfowler.com/bliki/FlaccidScrum.html) teams for less planning and more measuring.
 In BLOBs (boring line of business applications) for an event-driven core.
 But having changed environment so completely some days I feel like a weather-vane.

-Using the discussion below...
-What are you a sign-post for?
+What are things you are a signpost for?
+Or what are the things about which you are a weather vane on purpose or by accident?

 Click "ask a question" below to sign in and tell me what you're a signpost for